Peter Wohlleben: The Hidden Life of Trees

 His 2015 book about natural forests, Das geheime Leben der Bäume:Was sie fühlen, wie sie kommunizieren – die Entdeckung einer verborgenen Welt, (The Hidden Life of Trees: What they Feel, How they Communicate: Discoveries from a Secret World) introduces readers to the world of trees, including Wood-Wide Web, through which nutrition and signals are exchanged among trees.
 An English translation was published in September 2016 under the title The Hidden Life of Trees: What they Feel, How they Communicate with a foreword by Australian environmentalist Tim Flannery, published by Greystone Books in partnership with the David Suzuki Institute.
 It cites the research of Suzanne Simard.
-The book was widely criticized by biologists and forest scientists for using strong anthropomorphic and teleological language such as describing trees as having friendships and registering fear, love and pain.
-It has been described as containing a "conglomeration of half-truths, biased judgements, and wishful thinking".
+The book was criticized by some biologists and professional foresters for using strong anthropomorphic and teleological language such as describing trees as having friendships and registering fear, love and pain.

 A documentary film Intelligent Trees features several of Wohlleben's observations.
 He appears alongside Suzanne Simard, a professor of forest ecology at the University of British Columbia, who has been doing research on interactions among trees through micorrhizal networks since 1997.

 A second documentary film was released under the title The Hidden Life of Trees in theaters in the United States.
 It had its UK premiere at the 2021 Wales One World Film Festival, which was presented online owing to the COVID-19 pandemic.